emilyvertosick/Statistics-Course/docs/04-week4.md

 Try to do the ones in bold, get to the non-bolded ones if you can.

-- **lesson4a.rds: This is a data set on fifteen patients recording whether they had problematic nausea or vomiting after chemotherapy (defined as grade 2 or higher for either nausea or vomiting) and whether they reported being prone to travel sickness.
+- **lesson4a.rds: This is a dataset on fifteen patients recording whether they had problematic nausea or vomiting after chemotherapy (defined as grade 2 or higher for either nausea or vomiting) and whether they reported being prone to travel sickness.
 Does travel sickness predict chemotherapy nausea and vomiting?**
 - lesson4b.rds: An epidemiological study of meat consumption and hypertension in older Americans.
 Meat consumption was defined as low, medium or high depending on whether subjects ate less than 3, 3 to 7 or 7 + meals with meat in per week.
 Does meat consumption lead to hypertension?
-- lesson4c.rds: This is a data set from a chemotherapy study.
+- lesson4c.rds: This is a dataset from a chemotherapy study.
 The researchers think that a mutation of a certain gene may be associated with chemotherapy toxicity.
 Should clinicians test for the gene during pre-chemotherapy work up?
 - **lesson4d.rds:  Patients with lung cancer are randomized to receive either chemotherapy regimen a or b and assessed for tumor response.
 Which regimen would you recommend to a patient?
 Do the treatments work differently depending on age or sex?**
 - lesson4e.rds: This is a lab study of two candidate tumor-suppressor genes (gene1 and gene2).
 Wild-type mice are compared with mice that have gene1 knocked-out, gene2 knocked-out or both.
 The presence of tumors is measured after 30 days.
 Do the genes suppress cancer?